jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 ch("psep2") * ch("gridscale2")
 ```

 At first this might seem like no biggie.
-And you may never notice it if all you ever do is add/remove from the bottom of the multiparm block using the **[+,-,Clear]** buttons.
+You might never notice it if you only add or remove instances from the bottom using the **[+,-,Clear]** buttons.

 But what happens if we start to reorder these?
 Let's move **Sim 3** to **Sim 1**'s position: